amirongit/notecode/elasticsearchInAction.md

     - used for specialized cases such as geolocation & IP addresses
     - like geo_shape, geo_point, ip & range types like date_range & ip_range
 <!---->
-schema definition is retrieved using mapping API
+schema definition is retrieved using "mapping" API
 ```
 GET <indices>/_mapping
 ```